top of page

 Home >> Tax in Taiwan >> Tax issues for foreign service provider with branch in Taiwan

-Foreign Company A has a Taiwan branch, and it provides technical services to Taiwan Company B, agreeing to provide mechanical design and consultancy services to Company B. The branch should file VAT and pay VAT within 10 days after Company B settles the payment.
+Suppose Foreign Company A has established a Taiwan branch.
+The branch provides mechanical design and consultancy services to Taiwan Company B. Once Company B settles the service payment, the Taiwan branch of Company A must file and pay the applicable VAT within 10 days of receiving the payment.

 Other Tax Considerations for Branches